Daboss7173/Daboss7173.github.io/README.md

 off of 1-50-0, and built on top of with security enhancements, performance enhancements, and general engine enhancements, as well as other modifications ran with no other configuration required.

-Now, while Definitive Edition is closed source, the other versions below are FULLY open source, and if that's a pet peeve for you, there's no shame in choosing any of the fully open source versions below, and modifying them yourself to your own liking.
+Now, while Definitive Edition is closed source, the versions below are FULLY open source, and if that's a pet peeve for you, there's no shame in choosing any of the fully open source versions below, and modifying them yourself to your own liking.

 [http://oldprodigy.byethost5.com/play/](http://oldprodigy.byethost5.com/play/)